SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_05_Main_Views.md

 This view determines the yearly maximum, average and number of precipitation records (having a RD_NAME_CODE of '551' - 'Precipitation - Daily Total') from D_INTERVAL_TEMPORAL_3 for the climate stations found in V_GEN_STATION_CLIMATE (above).

+#### V_GEN_STATION_CLIMATE_PRECIP_WYEAR

+Calculates the water-yearly maximum, average and number of precipitation records from D_INTERVAL_TEMPORAL_3 for those climate stations found in V_GEN_STATION_CLIMATE.
+Note that this corresponds to the date interval October 1st through September 30th.

+The original date of the record is modified by subtracting nine months to determine the water-year.

 #### V_GEN_STATION_SURFACEWATER

 For those locations of LOC_TYPE_CODE '6' (i.e. 'Surface Water'), this view extracts the various streamflow values present in D_LOCATION_SUMMARY.